Toward Manifest Relationality in Transformers via Symmetry Reduction: Dressing and relational invariants in model space

 as required.
 The dressed representative becomes

 All subsequent computations may then be performed using $\hat X$, which is invariant under model space frame rotations.

 \paragraph{Residual ambiguity.\\}

 If $\Sigma_X$ has degeneracies or $X$ is rank-deficient, $V_X$ is not unique, leading to a residual $O(m)$ freedom within each $m$-dimensional degenerate singular subspace, together with discrete sign and permutation ambiguities.
-This corresponds to the standard ``residual symmetry of the second kind'' familiar from DFM constructions.
+This corresponds to the standard \emph{transformations of the second kind}, familiar from DFM constructions.

 Note that this realization implements symmetry reduction without eliminating vector carriers: vectors are retained for computational convenience, but internal frame redundancy is removed by dressing rather than broken.